 Specimen Collection and Shipping: Refrigerate until time of shipment.
 Ship sample within 5 days of collection at room temperature with overnight delivery.

 Specimen Requirements:OrageneTM Saliva Collection kit (available through EGL) used according to manufacturer instructions.

 Specimen Collection and Shipping: Store sample at room temperature.
 Ship sample within 5 days of collection at room temperature with overnight delivery.

 Submit copies of diagnostic biochemical test results with the sample, if appropriate.
 Contact the laboratory if further information is needed.

 Methylation analysis of the 15q11.2-q13 chromosome region is required before UBE3A sequence analysis.
-If methylation analysis is performed outside of Emory Genetics Laboratory, please submit a copy of the methylation report with the test requisition.
+If methylation analysis is performed outside of EGL Genetics, please submit a copy of the methylation report with the test requisition.

 - Methylation analysis of the 15q11.2-q13 chromosome region (test code PW listed under Prader-Willi/Angelman) detects approximately 78% of individuals with AS and is recommended before UBE3A analysis.